schr0841/project-1-group-7/README.md

 ![total fertility rate](https://github.com/schr0841/project-1-group-7/assets/12236689/44395ec0-6474-489a-8659-df773fc6cd57)

+We can plot the fertility rate vs year for 1947 to 2022 on a line plot in seaborn.
+We notice that the fertility rate has been generally decreasing, with a large sudden decrease that only affects the year 1966.
+Why did the fertility rate decrease so dramatically for just this year?
+Possible explanations could be war, famine, or a pandemic.

 Infant death rate as proxy for fertility rate:

 ![infant deaths](https://github.com/schr0841/project-1-group-7/assets/12236689/90c6c9db-dc2d-431f-9260-601280d53b49)

+As we can see, there is a sharp decrease in the infant death rate in both 1906 and 1966.
+This leads us to speculate that there were fewer children being born in those years.
+According to our research, In 1966 Japan, there was a superstition that affected the number of births.
+This superstition is based on astrology.
+In Eastern astrology, each year is represented by a different animal, and the people born during the year take on some characteristics of that animal.

+The Fire Horse is the 43rd combination of the sexagenary cycle, and it occurred in both 1906 and 1966.
+It will happen again in 2026.
+According to superstition, women born during the year of the Fire Horse would have bad omens and would not be suitable for marriage.
+As a result, some couples in Japan chose to not have children in 1906 and 1966.

 <img width="1470" alt="Screenshot 2024-02-10 at 12 25 52 PM" src="https://github.com/schr0841/project-1-group-7/assets/151413928/c3d692fc-99bc-4d73-8763-2682d1794968">